halcyonnouveau/soppo/docs/DONEZOMANIFESTO.md

       v
 *ast.File (creates an AST of Go code)  <- Go's standard library AST types
       v
-[Plugins modify the Go AST]
+Plugins modify the Go AST
       v
 [go/printer]
       v
 Output (.go)
 ```

-Again, I think it bears repeating - this is not a good architecture for a programming language.
-It works for simple cases.
-But:
+Again, I think it bears repeating - this is not a good architecture for a programming language compiler.
+It works for simple cases sure, but:

 1. No error recovery - if regex breaks, you get Go parser errors pointing at generated code, not your Dingo source
-2. No analysis - can't check exhaustiveness, can't track nil, can't do anything that requires understanding structure
+2. No analysis - can't check exhaustiveness (properly), can't track nil, can't do anything that requires understanding structure
 3. No reliable transforms - regex can't count braces, can't handle nesting, can't know if it's in a string
 4. No tooling foundation - can't build a formatter, linter, or proper LSP (not just relying on `gopls`) because there's no Dingo AST to work with (also yes I'm aware of the "source maps", but like... source maps? really?)